OWASP/www-project-vulnerableapp/index.md

 # About OWASP VulnerableApp

 As Web Applications are becoming very popular these days, there comes the needs to secure them and there are many security vulnerability finding tools but while developing those tools the developers need to test those tools and there are no or very less such tools exist.
-There are deliberately vulnerable applications exists in the market but they are not written with such an intent and hence lags extensibility such that adding new vulnerablities is quite difficult.
+There are deliberately vulnerable applications exists in the market but they are not written with such an intent and hence lags extensibility e.g. adding new vulnerablities is quite difficult.

-So generally developer write there own vulnerable applications but that cause productivity loss and also many times rework.
+So generally developer write there own vulnerable applications but that cause productivity loss and also many times rework is done.
-This Project VulnerableApp is a build keeping these factors in mind so this project is scalable, extensible, easiers to integrate and easier to learn.
+This Project VulnerableApp is build keeping these factors in mind so this project is scalable, extensible, easiers to integrate and easier to learn.

+# Scope
+Scope of this project is not just limited to Payload testing for Dynamic Vulnerablilty Scanning tools but with addition of various kind of vulnerabilities, it can become a very good platform to learn various security vulnerabilities and can also be used to host CTF and in future can become a compliance for Dynamic Vulnerability Scanning tools.

 [More Information](https://sasanlabs.github.io/VulnerableApp/)